 Camping is a fantastic way to get away from it all, and there’s no better time than now.
 The essentials typically include bug spray, sunscreen, smores, and a tent.
 But a tent or camping dehumidifier can make all the difference in your camping experience.

-A camping dehumidifier is an easy way to help prevent getting sick from the excessive outdoor moisture and even help you fight off those pesky bugs.
+A camping dehumidifier is an easy way to help prevent getting sick from the excessive outdoor moisture.
 Whether you’re Car camping, renting an RV, or using a tent, a dehumidifier is going to help give you a better night’s sleep.

 Tents have come a long way since the invention of the boy scouts.
 We’re no longer buying or using tarps and wooden stakes.
 Now tents come in nylon-polyester or thick plastic polymers with zippers and metal stakes.

-But there’s one problem that new tents aren’t solving, and probably won’t soon: excessive moisture.
+But there’s one problem that new tents aren’t solving, and probably won’t anytime soon: excessive moisture.

 Why You Always Feel Gross The Next Morning